Betoneiro/Tutorials/README.md

 # Tutorials
 In this repository I'll store every tutorial I follow.
 I'll do this to not only practice and learn new things, but also to keep track of my progress.
 I intend to write a descriptive section to each tutorial while maintaing a pattern.
-This will make my study more robust and, also, easier to follow.
+This will make my study more robust and easier to follow.
 Now let's list and comment about each tutorial.

 ## 1 - NFT  Website Design 🐵